Tools Support

 Cost Breakdown

-Coffee export costs from Brazil vary based on the port of origin, destination, container type, and season.
-Below is a typical cost breakdown for a standard FCL 20ft shipment of 250 bags from Santos to the US East Coast.
+Coffee export costs from Brazil vary.
+They depend on the port you use, where the coffee is headed, container type, and season.
+Below is a typical cost breakdown.
+It covers a standard FCL 20ft shipment of 250 bags, from Santos to the US East Coast.

 Cost ComponentRange (USD)Notes